-Many times after a recent pruning rose stem cankers will show up, especially when the pruners have not been cleaned between the prunings of different rose bushes.
+Many times after a recent pruning, rose stem cankers will show up, especially when the pruners have not been cleaned between the pruning of different rose bushes.
 Rose canker can spread from a rose bush where it was just pruned out to an uninfected rose bush by using the unclean pruners.

 Canker is most active during cold times of the year when rose bushes are less active.